if you're using colab, then install the required modules

 -

-Memray is a memory profiler for Python, generating several different types of reports to help you analyze the captured memory usage data.
+Memray is a memory profiler for Python, generating several different types of reports to help you analyse the captured memory usage data.